Active Sampling for MRI-based Sequential Decision Making: Methodology

 \subsection{Framework Workflow}

-As shown in Figure \ref{fig framework}, our framework aims to reduce acquisition time by selectively and progressively sampling the $k$-space, considering sequential diagnostic tasks.
+As shown in Figure~\ref{fig framework}, our framework aims to reduce acquisition time by selectively and progressively sampling the $k$-space, considering sequential diagnostic tasks.

-The process begins with a small subset of randomly sampled $k$-space with $L$ measurements, denoted as $\mathbf{x}_{s_0} = U_L\circ \mathbf{x}$, which is passed to task-specific classifiers.
+The process begins with a small subset of randomly sampled $k$-space with $L$ measurements, denoted as $\mathbf{x}_{u_0} = U_L\circ \mathbf{x}$, which is passed to task-specific classifiers.
 The pre-trained disease and severity classification networks $f_{d}$ and $f_{s}$, generate the initial disease and severity prediction $y_{d_0}$ and $y_{s_0}$.
-The high-level feature maps $m_0$, from both classifiers are extracted and then fed into the \textit{Active Sampler} $S$, where the policy network, parameterized by $\phi$, generates a sampling policy $\pi_\phi(m_0)$ to guide the selective sampling of diagnostically significant lines in $k$-space.
+The high-level feature maps $m_0$, from the last two layers of both classifiers, are extracted and stacked.
+The feature maps are then fed into the \textit{Active Sampler} $S$, where the policy network, parameterized by $\phi$, generates a sampling policy $\pi_\phi(m_0)$ to guide the selective sampling of diagnostically significant lines in the $k$-space.
 These sampled lines are subsequently added to $U_L$.
-The updated $k$-space subset at step $t \in [0, T]$ is denoted as $\mathbf{x}_{s_t} = U_{t}\circ \mathbf{x}$ and fed back into the classification network.
+The updated $k$-space subset at step $t \in [0, T]$ is denoted as $\mathbf{x}_{u_t} = U_{t}\circ \mathbf{x}$ and fed back into the classification network.
 The iterative process continues until the sampling budget $T$ is exhausted or some user-defined reliability criterion (e.g., confidence score) is satisfied.
+The closed-loop design of the inference stage is presented in Algorithm~\ref{alg: closed loop inference}.

-During the training stage, we separately calculate the disease reward $r_{d} = r(y_{d}, g_{d})$ and severity reward $r_{s} = r(y_{s}, g_{s})$ using classifier predictions and the ground truth labels.
+During training, we separately calculate the disease reward $r_{d}$ and severity reward $r_{s}$ using classifier predictions and the ground truth labels.
 An obvious and naive approach would be to directly use the rewards to supervise the active sampler; however, this will not learn the sequential aspect of the two objectives.
 Instead, we propose here to use a step-wise weighting procedure to shift the emphasis of sampling strategy from one objective to the other as sampling steps progress.
 In addition, to further enforce the sequential nature (i.e., disease prediction should precede severity), if the disease prediction is `No findings' for a subject, the severity reward will not be applied for supervision.